JvanMerle/some-grid/README.md

 SomeGrid
 ==========

 SomeGrid is a very easy CSS grid framework which uses Flexbox.
-SomeGrid was made using SASS, is fully responsive and has 12 columns.
+SomeGrid was made using SCSS, is fully responsive and has 12 columns.
 It's far from perfect, but it works.
 SomeGrid is made by [Jasper van Merle][jasper-van-merle]

 Download
 --------